This post about why gluten is toxic contains affiliate links.

 Episode #340 features an interview with Dr. Tom O’Bryan, one of the leading gluten sensitivity researchers in the world.
 When I saw Dr. O’Bryan’s name attached to the podcast, I knew I had to tune in for a listen.

 While I feel like I know a lot about celiac disease, the gluten-free diet and gluten research in general, Dr. O’Bryan has taken my knowledge and understanding to a whole new level.
 (UPDATE: Dr. Tom O’Bryan has finally published a book called The Autoimmune Fix.
 I highly recommend it for anyone with celiac disease, autoimmune disease or gluten sensitivity.)

 Let’s dive in…

-Is Wheat Toxic to All Humans?
+Wait, Gluten is Toxic to All Humans?

-Yes, according to Dr. O’Bryan.
+Yes, it is according to Dr. O’Bryan and backed by science.

-He calls gluten the “silent killer” that brews in your body, making it ripe for disease.
+Dr. O’Bryan calls gluten the “silent killer” that brews in your body, making it ripe for disease.
 Unfortunately people don’t pay attention until the damage is done, their organs are destroyed and they’ve already been diagnosed with celiac disease, MS or other life-threatening diseases.
 He says that when someone eats wheat, long-term damage accrues in their bodies and it will eventually catch up to them in the form of Alzheimer’s, congestive heart failure or other devastating autoimmune diseases.

 Dr. O’Bryan discusses, in detail, a study conducted by the leading celiac researcher in the world, Dr. Alessio Fasano.
 Dr. Fasano’s team looked at four strains of wheat including two hybrid strains most commonly used in the U.S and two ancient strains.They also looked at four different subsets of people – (1) recently diagnosed celiacs, (2) celiacs on a gluten-free diet for at least one year, (3) people with non-celiac gluten sensitivity, and (4) people who had no problem with gluten.
 The researchers found that ALL four groups had the genes activated for intestinal permeability when exposed to wheat.